Composing Policy Gradients and Prompt Optimization for Language Model Programs: Abstract

 \section{Abstract}

 Group Relative Policy Optimization (GRPO) has proven to be an effective tool for post-training language models (LMs).
-However, AI systems are increasingly expressed as modular programs that mix together multiple LM calls with distinct prompt templates and other tools, and it is not clear how best to leverage GRPO to improve these systems.
-We begin to address this challenge by defining \mmgrpo{}, a simple multi-module generalization of GRPO that groups LM calls by module across rollouts and handles variable-length and interrupted trajectories.
-We find that \mmgrpo{}, composed with automatic prompt optimization, improves accuracy by \gainsbettertogethervscot{} on average across classification, many-hop search, and privacy-preserving delegation tasks against the post-trained LM---and by \gainsbettertogethervspo{} against prompt optimization on its own.
-We open-source \mmgrpo{} in DSPy as the \texttt{dspy.GRPO} optimizer.
+However, AI systems are increasingly expressed as modular programs that mix together multiple LM calls with distinct prompt templates and other tools, and it is not clear how practitioners can best leverage online RL algorithms like GRPO to improve these systems.
+We begin to address this challenge by investigating whether it is possible to effectively instantiate GRPO for arbitrary multi-prompt programs and whether it can work robustly as an off-the-shelf optimizer for LM programs using the same abstractions and constraints typically involved for prompt optimization.
+Our main variant of multi-module GRPO constructs groups from module-level invocations, and we also consider trajectory-level grouping as another natural instantiation.
+We find for the first time that GRPO (and its multi-module counterpart) empirically composes well with automatic prompt optimization, and together they improve accuracy by \gainsbettertogethervscot{} on average across classification, many-hop search, and privacy-preserving delegation tasks against the post-trained LM---with \gainsbettertogethervspo{} gains against prompt optimization on its own. \ifx\papervisibility\visibilityanonymous Our approach is released as an open-source learning algorithm for compound AI systems. \else We open-source multi-module GRPO in the DSPy library at \url{dspy.ai}. \fi